 Multi-factor authentication is often used to protect financial accounts, in line with the Payment Card Industry Data Security Standard (PCI DSS) and the DEA’s Electronic Prescription for Controlled Substances Rules.
 However, multi-factor authentication has not been adopted by many healthcare organizations for accessing systems that contain ePHI, such as email accounts.

 One of the main reasons that many healthcare providers are reluctant to use multi-factor authentication is because it can impede workflows.
-However, recent advances in the technology mean that developments such as Single Sign-On removes many of these impediments to workflows.
+However, recent advances in password managers such as Bitwarden remove many of these impediments to workflows.

 There’s a fair argument to be made that multi-factor authentication is better that forcing users to frequently change passwords.
 It is more user-friendly, as the user will only ever have to remember one password.
 It is also an important security measure to help reduce the risk of phishing.
 Phishing attacks are commonplace.
 All it takes is for an employee to respond to a phishing email for their email credentials to be obtained by hackers.
 With multi-factor authentication in place, if a hacker obtains a user’s password via a phishing attack or other means, without the second authentication factor, access to that account cannot be gained.
 Multi-factor authentication is not infallible, but it does greatly increase security.